sander110419/Cloud-infra-visualization/README.md

 ```
 If you do not add a subscription ID, the script will iterate over all available subscriptions.
 The `--output_xlsx` flag is optional and will output an xlsx overview of all resources and types.
-The `--output_folder` flag is optional, if this is omitted, it will write to the current folder.
+The `--output_folder` flag is optional, if this is omitted, it will write to an "output" folder in the current folder.

 To build and run the Docker container with the provided Dockerfile, follow these steps: